 A patent foramen ovale (PFO) is a hole in your heart that fails to close naturally after birth.
-This hole is located in the atrial septum, the wall that separates your heart’s top two chambers, known as the atria.
-This is a fairly common condition, occurring in about 25% of the general population.
+This hole is located in the atrial septum, the wall that separates your heart’s top two chambers, or atria.
+PFO is a fairly common condition that occurs in about 25% of the general population.

 Studies have shown that PFO is associated with an increased risk of stroke, especially among those under age 55.
 However, most people with this condition never have a stroke and PFO treatment is rarely required.

 It’s unclear what causes a patent foramen ovale to remain open in some people, although genetics may play a role.
 PFO is sometimes found with other conditions like migraines with auras or strokes.
 However, most people don’t experience any patent foramen ovale symptoms or complications whatsoever.

 In rare cases, babies with PFO symptoms develop a bluish color when they cry or strain to have a bowel movement.
 These infants tend to have other congenital heart defects as well.

 PFO is often diagnosed accidentally, when tests are performed to identify other heart conditions.

 Your doctor can perform a patent foramen ovale diagnosis with an echocardiogram, or heart ultrasound.
 This ultrasound creates images of the structures and function of the heart, allowing your doctor to view the hole in your heart and make a PFO diagnosis.